Shepherd's Pie

 Instructions

-• First start the potatoes by adding them to generously salted cold water.
-Bring to a boil until they are fork tender, about 20 minutes.*
+• First start the potatoes by adding them to generously salted cold water (about 2 tablespoons of salt).
+You can leave them refrigerated until ready to make or proceed to bring to a boil until they are fork tender, about 20 minutes.**

 • While the potatoes are cooking, preheat the oven to 350 F. (177 C.).